Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- In 55.6% of West Virginia's games this season (5/9), the teams combined to score more than Saturday's over/under of 47.
+- So far this season, 55.6% of West Virginia's games (5/9) have had more combined points than Saturday's over/under of 47.

-- The two teams combine to score 55 points per game, 8.0 more than the total in this contest.
+- The combined points per game average of the two teams, 55, is 8.0 points more than Saturday's over/under.

-- This contest's over/under is 2.4 points greater than the 44.6 these two squads combine to surrender per game this season.
+- The 44.6 combined points per game that these two squads have allowed this season are 2.4 fewer than the 47 over/under in this contest.

-- Wildcats games this season feature an average total of 53.9 points, a number 6.9 points higher than Saturday's over/under.
+- The Wildcats and their opponents have scored an average of 53.9 points per game in 2021, 6.9 more than Saturday's total.

-- The 52.6 PPG average total in Mountaineers games this season is 5.6 points more than this game's over/under.
+- In 2021, games involving the Mountaineers have averaged a total of 52.6 points, 5.6 more than the set over/under in this contest.

 Kansas State Stats and Trends

-- This season, the Wildcats have one against the spread win in two games as a favorite of 6 points or more.
+- The Wildcats have covered the spread once this season when favored by 6.5 points or more (in two chances).

-- Kansas State has gone over the point total in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Kansas State's games this year have gone over the point total four times in nine opportunities (44.4%).

-- Kansas State is 4-1-1 against the spread and 5-1 overall when the team picks up more than 356.2 yards.
+- In games that Kansas State picks up more than 356.2 yards, the team is 4-1-1 against the spread and 5-1 overall.

-- This year, the Wildcats have turned the ball over 12 times, three more than the Mountaineers' takeaways (9).
+- The Wildcats have turned the ball over three more times (12 total) than the Mountaineers have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.